loganmeetsworld/buzz/cli.md

 ### -rw-r----- owner and group permissions
 A user can read and write to that file, but the group is read only

+### ssh configs
+Can make life easier.
+Your ssh options will be read from the configuration file.